 First-year students intending to major in computer engineering or in computer science when they become sophomores will find first-year course requirements on the first page of the College of Engineering section.

-The following class schedule is applicable to the EG class of 2020.
+The following class schedules are applicable to the EG class of 2023.

 COMPUTER ENGINEERING PROGRAM